lizzij/LearningCurve/README.md

   - code should be self-explanatory
   - intuitively why something need to be done
   - strange decision decision
- - Add test for prs
+ - Add test for PRs
    - server side are okay
      - if new end-points are added, definitely write tests for them
      - if modifying the end-point, add test (do not need to add the sort test, cos exists already)